mtumilowicz/java11-hibernate-inheritance-strategies-workshop/README.md

 * when using polymorphic queries, the base class table must be joined with all subclass tables to fetch every associated subclass instance
 * polymorphic queries can use several JOINS which might affect performance when fetching a large number of entities
+* key annotations
+    * `@Inheritance(strategy = InheritanceType.JOINED)`
+    * `@PrimaryKeyJoinColumns` * used to map composite foreign keys
+        * default: columns are assumed to have the same names as the primary key columns of the primary table of the superclass
+        * `@PrimaryKeyJoinColumn` - specifies a primary key column that is used as a foreign key to join to another table

 ### example
 * entities
     ```